dentarg/auth0-blog/_posts/2017-03-13-an-introduction-to-ethereum-and-smart-contracts.markdown

 ![Transactions as general computations]()

 It is easy to get lost in the world of cryptocurrencies and simple exchanges of value between two users, but there are many other applications where distributed, secure computations make sense.
-In fact, even Bitcoin allows for a limited form of computation as part of its transaction system.
 It is this system that allows for things like:

 - Secure deposits that get returned to the payer if conditions are met (or not)
 - Money that cannot be spent unless a certain [number of users agree to spending it](https://en.bitcoin.it/wiki/Multisignature)
 - Money that can only be spent after producing external data that satisfies rules set in the script

 Given a Turing-complete system for computations associated to a blockchain, many more applications are possible.
 This is Ethereum.

+[Take a look](http://dapps.ethercasts.com) at the things the community is working on to get a sense of the many useful ideas that can be run as decentralized applications.

 ### Ether
 Although Ethereum brings general computations to the blockchain, it still makes use of a "coin".
 Its coin is called "ether", and, as any coin, it is a number that can be stored into account addresses and can be spent or received as part of transactions or block generation.
 This begs the question "why is it necessary at all?".